ark1375/K-modem_Optimization/README.md

         _**Note**:  An automatic method of detecing convergence will be included in the future updates._<br>
     <br>

-    Now that you are familiar with the parameters, you can create objects like this:
+    Now that you are familiar with the constructor's parameters, you can create objects like this:
     ```java
     GeneticsAlgorithm gna;
     gna = new GeneticsAlgorithm( poly, numOfModems, k , MCItter, popSize, mutRate, numOfGens );